andrewalbers/CardCreator/README.md

 How it Works
 ============

+CardCreator builds your card files by layering text and image elements according to a template.csv file and a content.csv file.

-The template.csv file lists the elements (images or text) you wish to include in all cards, with the x and y position, width, and height of each in pixels.
+The template.csv file in /data lists the elements (images or text) you wish to include in all cards, including the x/y position, width, and height of each element in pixels.

 ![Alt text](template_example.png)